 Yes, this adaptation is not exactly faithful to Mansfield Park, however, it is faithful to Jane Austen herself.

 In the end, the film could have turned out differently I suppose.
 “But it didn’t.”
 And I think it’s all the stronger for it.
 Jane Austen would be proud.

 Where to Watch: You can rent/buy from various streaming sites such as Amazon Video or buy on DVD.

 Content Note: PG-13 for sexual situations and a few disturbing drawings depicting sexual violence.

 Have you seen Mansfield Park (1999)?
 What are your thoughts on this controversial Jane Austen adaptation?
 Did you love it as much as I did?
 Let me know in the comments.

 MORE JANE AUSTEN:

-- 50 of the Best Romantic Period Drama TV Series of All Time to Watch
+- 100 of the Most Unabashedly Romantic TV Shows to Watch